Last Updated on

 - Tables for Sitting and Standing: 22 to 47 inches

 Then, if you are willing, there are a lot of desks in the market which are adjustable to individual employees.
 This is especially great if there’s a lot of staff sharing one worktable.
-Here are some of the most ergonomic desks in the market.
+Here are some tips about desk ergonomics that you should take a look at.

 This desk is dual motor-powered for height adjustment.
 It also comes with a digital control, curved tabletops and it is designed to support as much as 300 pounds of weight!